Medalibi/VMware-GUI-Native-Linux-Cloner/README.md

 There is a lot of personilized entries that has been filled in for the original environment.
 They maybe need to be updated to reflect alternative setup.

-The Script also support other operations we found very usuful when runnign VMware Horizon pool:
+The Script also support other operations we found very usuful when running VMware Horizon pools:

 1) Power On